 Objectives and Content

-- describe the different regions in the near Earth Space
+- how the Sun drives large-scale plasma processes in the near Earth space environment

 Required Previous Knowledge

 Basic knowledge of minimum 60 ECTS in physics.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.